You are here

 What’s there to eat and drink at the Downtown Holiday Market?

 When the weather gets frigid, hats and gloves may not be enough.
-At the Downtown Holiday Market, freshly prepared coffee will be available from local roasters, to go with delicious mini-donuts.
-View the full list of vendors to find other tasty eats.
+At the Downtown Holiday Market, freshly prepared coffee will be available from local roasters, to go with delicious mini-donuts and so much more.
+Dig in to the full list of vendors to find other tasty eats.